NickKohse/MtnDash/README.md

 - Activate it `source mtn/bin/activate`
 - `pip install -r requirements.txt`
 - Set the WEATHER_API_KEY env var or place the api key in a file called key, this must be a valid api key for: `api.openweathermap.org`

+### Upgrading dependancies
+Install and run pip-upgrade, select the upgrades you want.
+Commit the changes to [requirements.txt](./requirements.txt).
+Ensure they are applied on any server the site is deployed.

 ### Dev server
 - `python3 mtndash.py`